spandysharma/uptap/README.md

 # Uptap

 This app is a platform independent solution wherein any two users can instantly swap their profiles via QR code, which they create and publish on Uptap.
+It was created by Aditya Menon, Rena Shen, and Spandan Sharma at the University of Michigan.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![GitHub stars](https://img.shields.io/github/stars/your_username/your_repo.svg?style=social)](https://github.com/your_username/your_repo/stargazers)